barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 my monthly budget:

 ```
-2018-01-01 !
+2018-06-01 !
 Budget
-    month:food  £250
+    month:food                                           £250.00
-    month:fun    £25
+    month:fun                                             £50.00
-    month:other  £25
+    month:other                                           £25.00
-    saved:monthly
+    saved:monthly                                       -£325.00
 ```

-I use `*` as normal, although I usually only consider cash transactions "cleared" when I check that the cash in my wallet matches what hledger thinks it should be.
+I use `*` as normal, although I usually only consider cash transactions "cleared" after I check that the cash in my wallet matches what hledger thinks it should be.

 ### Income